Lepidoptera: Polymorphism

-Sexual dimorphism is the occurrence of differences between males and females in a species.
-In Lepidoptera, it is widespread and almost completely set by genetic determination.
-Sexual dimorphism is present in all families of the Papilionoidea and more prominent in the Lycaenidae, Pieridae, and certain taxa of the Nymphalidae.
-Apart from color variation, which may differ from slight to completely different color-pattern combinations, secondary sexual characteristics may also be present.
-Different genotypes maintained by natural selection may also be expressed at the same time.
-Polymorphic and/or mimetic females occur in the case of some taxa in the Papilionidae primarily to obtain a level of protection not available to the male of their species.
-The most distinct case of sexual dimorphism is that of adult females of many Psychidae species which have only vestigial wings, legs, and mouthparts as compared to the adult males that are strong fliers with well-developed wings and feathery antennae.
+Sexual dimorphism is the occurrence of differences between males and females.
+In Lepidoptera, it is widespread and almost completely set genetically.
+It is present in all families of the Papilionoidea and more prominent in the Lycaenidae, Pieridae, and some of the Nymphalidae.
+Apart from color variation, secondary sexual characteristics may be present.
+Different genotypes may be expressed at the same time.
+Polymorphic and/or mimetic females occur in some taxa in the Papilionidae to obtain a level of protection not available to the male of their species.
+The most distinct case of sexual dimorphism is that of adult females of many Psychidae which have only vestigial wings, legs, and mouthparts, whereas the adult males that are strong fliers with well-developed wings and feathery antennae.